daniilsorokin/language-identifier/README.md

 Liblinear classifier accuracy on the test set:        0.783

-These numbers are comparable with results reported by Baldwin and Lui (2010) on the Wikipedia dataset.
+These numbers are comparable with the results reported by Baldwin and Lui (2010) on the Wikipedia dataset.

 ### References